SanaChinaliyeva/SanaChinaliyeva.github.io/_posts/2016-6-28-finalpresentation.md

 layout: post
 title: Preparing to final presentation!
 ---
-This friday we will already have finl presentations.
+This friday we will already have final presentations.

 We have this ones to present (3 of them):